 Jacob Neusner points out in his Introduction to the Mishnah, which is the codified oral tradition of the Jewish community, that the Oral Torah “bore the status of divine revelation right alongside the Pentateuch.”

 The Jewish community, from which Christianity springs, has always understood Torah to be both written (Sefer Torah) and Oral (Torah She-B’al Peh).
 Along with the written Torah, the Oral Torah which Moses received at Sinai, was “transmitted to Joshua, and Joshua to the Elders, and the Elders to the Prophets, and the Prophets to the Men of the Great Assembly…” (Ethics of the Fathers 1:1).
 In nearly identical fashion the Catholic Church has continued in this tradition of the Word of God coming to his people in both written and oral form.
 It is fair to say that the new concept of God’s Word coming only in the written form (Sola Scriptura) was a foreign idea to the Jews both in Moses’ and Jesus’ day.

-This is the first blog post in the Scripture & Tradition series by Jeff Cavins.
+This first blog post in the Scripture & Tradition series by Jeff Cavins was published on The Great Adventure Blog, The Ascension Blog’s former home, April 17, 2015.
 It was originally published as an article in Envoy Magazine.

 You May Also Like: